 - icing sugar

-Start by draining the cottage cheese in a fine mesh sieve thoroughly, for about 3 hours.
+- Start by draining the cottage cheese in a fine-mesh sieve thoroughly, for about 3 hours.

 - Knead well with the food processor until the dough is elastic and doesn't stick anymore, but keep in mind that the dough should be soft.
 If you knead the dough by hand, you might have to add a little bit of extra flour when kneading, but don't overdo it, the dough should remain soft.

-Form a ball and let it rise in a oiled bowl for 1 hour, covered with a clean kitchen cloth and in a warm place.
+- Form a ball and let it rise in an oiled bowl for 1 hour, covered with a clean kitchen cloth and in a warm place.
 I usually place the bowl in the oven and turn the oven light on.
 Just the oven light, not the oven itself!
 The dough should have more than doubled its size by the end of one hour.

-Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Line the baking tray with baking paper.

 - Take two opposite corners of the pastry and press them well together, in the middle, with your fingers.
 Take the other two opposite corners and press them well with your fingers as well.
 Press along the lines that are formed as well, so that the pastries are closed.
-Make sure that the pockets are really well sealed, so that they will not open in the oven.
+Make sure that the pockets are really well sealed so that they will not open in the oven.

-Brush the pastries with the beaten egg all over and bake them for about 15-20 minutes or until deeply golden brown.
+- Brush the pastries with the beaten egg all over and bake them for about 15-20 minutes or until deeply golden brown.

 - Let cool slightly, dust with icing sugar, and enjoy warm or cooled.